radiantearth/stac-spec/item-spec/item-spec.md

 the data instead of for searching.

 For example, `gsd` defined for an Item represents the best Ground Sample Distance (resolution) for the data within the Item.
 However, some assets may be lower resolution and thus have a higher `gsd`.
-The `eo:bands` field from the EO extension defines an array of spectral bands.
+The `bands` field in combination with the EO extension defines an array of spectral bands.
 However, it may be useful instead to specify the bands that are used in a particular asset.

 For an example see the [sentinel2-sample](https://github.com/stac-utils/stac-examples/blob/main/sentinel2/sentinel2-sample.json).